hhildaa/EPFL-OPTML-project/README.md

 # EPFL Course - Optimization for Machine Learning Mini Project - CS-439

-This project compares the performance of different optimisers on images with corrupted labels and corrupted images through a series of systematic experiments.
+## Abstract
+The goal of the project was to compare different optimisers on images with corrupted labels and corrupted images to examine how much neural networks can memorise a big amount of data.
+We found that while the networks are able to fit and obtain 100\% train accuracy even with fully randomized labels, the selection of optimiser can have a significant effect on the training time.
+However, the generalisation error is not effected by the choice of optimiser.
+This project was a part of the Optimization for Machine Learning course at EPFL in 2022.

 ## Applied corruptions:
 - **True labels:** Original dataset with no corruptions.